kevocrowley/configuration/README.md

 # opencode-theme

-This repository contains custom theme configuration files for OpenCode.
+This repository contains custom theme configuration files for Ghostty and gh-dash.

 ## Shirotelin Theme

-This json config file can be added to the home dir under ~/.config/opencode/themes/shirotelin.json
+The Shirotellin theme is not available for ghostty so I created my own AI slop copy